 We appreciate this oyster knife’s Dexsteel blade, which is very rigid and durable.
 It’s a 2.75 inch high carbon steel blade that’s attached to an ergonomic handle.
-While testing, cutting through multiple oysters was a breeze.
+While researching, cutting through multiple oysters was a breeze.
 Though it cut large oysters well, its two 3/4-inch blade is a bit too thick for smaller oysters.
 A bent tip could have been helpful.

 Thanks to this oyster shuckers contoured sani-safe handle, it is very easy to grip.
 A narrow middle makes it easy to maneuver your palm and thumbs.
 It should fare well in commercial kitchens where dozens of oysters are opened daily.
 While cooking oysters isn’t as easy as using the best air fryer to make fries, at least opening them is a breeze.